TayKim34/taykim34.github.io/_posts/2022-11-01-Arcade-Support.md

 ### High Fidelity Prototype
 <img align="right" width="250" src="/assets/img/a-s-hifi-prototype.gif" alt="Arcade Support High Fidelity Prototype">

-<br>Viewing the prototype helps me see if the ideas worked
+<br>Viewing the prototype helped me see if the ideas worked
 <br>as intended.
 The main thing that helped a lot was having
-<br>the clicked category a different color from the rest of
+<br>the selected category a different color from the rest of
-<br>the categories allowed the user to know exactly what
+<br>the categories, allowing the user to know exactly what
 <br>page they were on.
 I used blue as the primary color and
 <br>pink as the accent color.
 I decided this because pink
 <br>is a bit harder on the eyes, so I wanted to minimize